getpico/Pico-Objective-C-Style-Guide/README.md

 Per usual, there should only be one blank line between the parts of a header file (e.g., between the `#import` statements, the properties and the methods, etc.).

-There is an order in which property attributes should be listed. `nonatomic` should always be first, followed by either `retain` or `assign`.
+There is an order in which property attributes should be listed. `nonatomic` should always be first, followed by either `strong` or `weak`.
 After that should be the optional `readonly`.